 Work related to the department as an academic community.
 The development of teaching materials including new course resources; leadership role in department forums for the discussion of research and pedagogy; intellectual mentoring of junior colleagues; mentoring students in pre-professional activities; coordinating speakers, events, and cultural activities within the department; leadership role in inter-departmental activities such as workshops, college presentations, and interdisciplinary courses.

 Third-year review: Faculty should have evidence of progress towards completion of a scholarly project or activity as defined in Category A. In addition, they should formally identify areas which they plan to develop in any of Categories B-E.

-Tenure review: Since their appointment, faculty should have evidence of at least one completed scholarly project or activity as defined in Category A. They should have evidence of completion or significant progress towards the completion of projects in any of Categories B-E.
+Tenure review and promotion to associate professor: Since their appointment, faculty should have evidence of at least one completed scholarly project or activity as defined in Category A. They should have evidence of completion or significant progress towards the completion of projects in any of Categories B-E.

 Promotion to full professor: Faculty should have evidence of continued achievement since tenure in scholarly projects or activities in Category A. They should have evidence of a pattern of scholarship in any of Categories B-E.

 Scholarship and teaching, two primary activities of the academic professional, are activities that inform and enrich one another.
 In order to foster an environment where this beneficial interaction can flourish, we encourage colleagues in their scholarly work by: